 Coral reefs, the “rain forests of the sea,” are a vital part of the biodiversity seen on this planet.
 Because, these large structures are home to many diverse species who depend on them for survival.

 Coral bleaching is the process of coral expelling the symbiotic zooxanthellae (algae) living in their tissues1.
 Zooxanthellae provide the carbon needed to build the coral’s skeleton and in return the coral provide the zooxanthellae the nutrients they need for photosynthesis.
-The optimal conditions needed for this relationship are clear, shallow waters and temperatures between 23o and 29o celsius2.
+The optimal conditions needed for this relationship are clear and shallow waters and with temperatures between 23o and 29o celsius2.
 When these conditions aren’t met the relationship is lost, causing the coral to turn white.

 Coral bleaching happens for a variety of reasons, the main being a rise in greenhouse emissions.
 This rise causes oceans to warm, overwhelming the coral.
 It only takes the water warming two degrees farenheit to cause coral bleaching1.
 Bleaching can also be a result of especially low tides, pollution, or too much sun1.

 The Great Barrier Reef, located off the coast of Queensland, Australia, is the largest reef system in the world.
 It is made up of over 2,900 individual reefs and stretches for 2,600 kilometers3.
 Unfortunately, the reef has suffered from three major bleaching events in the past five years.